iotifiedBigYus/mustapekka/diary.md

 Added an auto_jump boolean.

-Bugs:
+Bug:
 - Two landing sounds when coming from a platform down to a platform directly below

 ## Benjamin, 10.3.2024

 Composed a diddy.
-Since it is my first tima using Pico8 as a DAW, this very well might not even be used in the final product.
+Since it is my first time using Pico8 as a DAW, this very well might not even be used in the final product.
 The cyper-punkiness does not match up to my vision of the game's visual aesthetic - but then again, it might be hard to create this desired soundscape in Pico8.
 I will consider introducing other elements to the visuals, which would justify a more electronic soundscape.
 For now the dream of a Ghibli-inspired game stands, though.

+## Sam, 10.3.2024

+Added Benji's new diddy to the game with the ability to turn on and off the music in the menu.